Dr Chris Willcocks

 (email at email@example.com)

-I have worked as a PDRA for Newcastle University, Durham University, and have been a visiting researcher at the Hong Kong University of Science and Technology.
+Chris Willcocks is an Assistant Professor in the Innovative Computing Group at the Department of Computer Science at Durham University.
+He is also a director and CTO of the Durham University research spinout company Intogral Limited.
+He has worked as a PDRA for Newcastle University, Durham University, and has been a visiting researcher at the Hong Kong University of Science and Technology.

-My interdisciplinary research focuses on providing elegant solutions to computationally expensive or ill-defined problems within the fields of machine learning, high-performance computing, image processing, bioimage informatics and computer graphics.
-More information about my publications and software is available on my website www.cwkx.com and Github profile github.com/cwkx
+His interdisciplinary research focuses on providing elegant solutions to computationally expensive or ill-defined problems within the fields of medical imaging computing (MIC), machine learning, high-performance computing, image processing, bioimage informatics and computer graphics.
+More information about his publications and software is available on www.cwkx.com and Github profile github.com/cwkx

 Slides for cybersecurity and other material will appear on my webite as they're released.

 - Intogral Limited - Innovate UK successful grant £211,996